NVIDIA/cccl/.devcontainer/README.md

 # CCCL Dev Containers

 CCCL uses [Development Containers](https://containers.dev/) to provide consistent and convenient development environments for both local development and for CI.
 This guide covers setup in [Visual Studio Code](#quickstart-vscode-recommended) and [Docker](#quickstart-docker-manual-approach).
-The guide also provides additional instructions in case the user wants to use WSL.
+The guide also provides additional instructions in case you want use WSL.

 ## Table of Contents
 1. [Quickstart: VSCode (Recommended)](#vscode)